•

 Inclusive language acknowledges diversity, conveys respect to all people, is sensitive to differences, and promotes equal opportunities.
 Content should make no assumptions about the beliefs or commitments of any reader; contain nothing which might imply that one individual is superior to another on the grounds of age, gender, race, ethnicity, culture, sexual orientation, disability or health condition; and use inclusive language throughout.
 Authors should ensure that writing is free from bias, stereotypes, slang, reference to dominant culture and/or cultural assumptions.
 We advise to seek gender neutrality by using plural nouns as default/wherever possible to avoid using "he, she," or "he/she."
 We recommend avoiding the use of descriptors that refer to personal attributes such as age, gender, race, ethnicity, culture, sexual orientation, disability or health condition unless they are relevant and valid.
 These guidelines are meant as a point of reference to help identify appropriate language but are by no means exhaustive or definitive.

 When submit a manuscript, the submitting author must provide the contact information (full name, e-mail address, institutional affiliation and mailing address) of all co-authors.
 Requests to add or remove an author, or to rearrange the author names, must be sent to the Journal Editorial office from the corresponding author of the manuscript and must include: (a) the reason the name should be added or removed, or the author names rearranged and (b) written confirmation (e-mail, fax, letter) from all authors that they agree with the addition, removal or rearrangement.
-Changes of the author list should be made only before the manuscript has been accepted and only if approved by the journal Editor.
+Changes of the author list should be made only before the manuscript has been accepted and only if approved by the Editor-in-Chief, Executive Associate Editors and Associate Editors Team.

 A letter is required along with the manuscript, and it must include the following components.